Holocaust and WW II

 evening: Dinner at your hotel and free time.

 Two-part sightseeing.
-The first part covers the exhibition in the prisoner blocks in Auschwitz I – Stammlager (the original camp): the death block, the wall of death, and the only surviving gas chamber and crematorium.
-After a moment of rest, tour of Auschwitz II – Birkenau, the site of the mass extermination of Jews, with the preserved prisoners’ barracks, the ruins of the gas chambers and crematoria, and the monument commemorating the victims of the camp.
+The first part covers the exhibition in the prisoner blocks in Auschwitz I–Stammlager (the original camp): the death block, the wall of death, and the only surviving gas chamber and crematorium.
+After a moment of rest, a tour of Auschwitz II–Birkenau, the site of the mass extermination of Jews, with the preserved prisoners’ barracks, the ruins of the gas chambers and crematoria, and the monument commemorating the victims of the camp.
 Return to Krakow.

 Excursion to the Auschwitz Museum 2.
 Time for individual exploration of selected parts of the exhibition.